WGP Rules for Entrants|

 A player has one card in deck.
 Their reversed Character with "ENCORE: move top card of library to clock" moves to Waiting Room.
-They activated the 'clock-encore' effect.
+They activate the 'clock-encore' effect.

-- the effect is activated, the character moved to waiting room, and the top card of library is moved to clock.
+- the effect is activated, and the top card of library is moved to clock.

 - the library is refreshed.

 - the character is not returned to play, as it is no longer in the waiting room.

 various Brainstorms with similar outcomes have different effects.
 If a brainstorm says "for each CX, search for 1 card and shuffle your deck", you would not shuffle on 0 CX.
 If it said "for each CX, search 1 card. shuffle." you would shuffle if 0 CX. (note the comma-vs-period).